cat-alog/cat-alog.github.io/_posts/2018-03-11-ist616wk9-moreclass.md

 ---
 layout: post
-title: health is getting in the way
+title: call number building is difficult
 date: 2018-03-11
 ---

+My personal health is getting in the way and so grasping the concepts of building classifications and cataloging was difficult this week.
+I need more practice.

 ### News + Links
 * Ideal internship or practicuum situation: Kendra for transportation librarianship / library as a publisher with data thing (https://twitter.com/tranlib/status/974309822878203904)